-Live model patient fee: \$100, Typhon clinical tracking system fee: \$90.
+Live model patient fee: \$100, Exxat Clinical Tracking System Fee: \$210.

 NURS 611 · Advanced Pharmacology 3 Credits

 Application of the principles of pharmacotherapy to promote health and manage illness from a client-centered perspective for diverse populations across the lifespan.
 Consideration of both ethical and legal implications in relation to the process of drug use from development through distribution and administration.
 Inclusion of complementary and alternative therapies that are evidence-based.
 Prerequisites: NURS 620, NURS 673.
 Exam proctoring fee: \$28.